glitterspin/farm_events/README.md

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).

 Still trying to fix the folder structure; right now, it seems like the project has an unnecessary top folder.
-I'm not sure how to fix that.
+I think leaving it like this would be okay, but I want it to look nice and clean when I'm done.